Enjoy sex like you used to

 Ahead, we’ll share how to have sex with ED and explore these pieces of advice in more detail.

 Erectile dysfunction is when you can’t get or keep an erection suitable enough for satisfactory sex.
-That means your penis may not be hard enough to penetrate your partner — or you might be able to start having sex but go soft midway through the action.
+That means your penis may not be hard enough to penetrate your partner — or, you might be able to start having sex but go soft midway through.

 Losing erections during sex or not being able to start in the first place can be distressing for both you and your partner.
 But that doesn’t mean sex is off the table completely.